Admission to Hospice Care

 Hospice focuses on caring, not curing and in most cases care is provided in the patient’s home.
 Hospice services are available to patients of any age, race or religion.
 Anyone can inquire about hospice services.
-You or your loved one may call a local hospice and request services.
+You or your loved one may call Hospice of the North Coast and request services.
 Our hospice staff will then contact your physician so the referral can be completed and hospice care can begin.
-At this point, the hospice staff will then contact the patient or patient’s family to set up an initial meeting to review services and obtain consents for care.
-Usually, care can be initiated within a day or two, or sooner, in urgent situations.
+Hospice of the North Coast staff will then contact you or your family to set up an initial meeting to review services and obtain consents for care.
+Care can be initiated the same day.

 Once hospice care is implemented, a family member typically serves as the primary caregiver and, when appropriate, helps makes decisions for the terminally ill individual.
 Members of the hospice staff make regular visits to assess the patient and provide additional care or other services.
 Hospice staff is on-call 24 hours a day, seven days a week.